Argonne-National-Laboratory/DSP/README.md

 The DSP distribution contains the following top-level subdirectories:
 * experiments/ -- All the scripts to reproduce computational results including tables and figures in the manuscript.
 * extra/ -- External packages required and used for DSP.
 These include MA27, OOQP, SCIP and SMI.
+* farmer/ -- This contains an example for using DSP with Julia.
+* lib/ -- This contains DSP shared object precompiled on a 64-bit linux machine.
 * src/ -- Source files for the DSP distribution.

 Credits